Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} v_i = \Delta w_i. \end{align} \]

 According to Eq.
-(B.54) applies
+(B.54), one has

 \[ \begin{align} \Delta\mathbf{w} = \nabla\left(\nabla\cdot\mathbf{w}\right) - \nabla\times\left(\nabla\times\mathbf{w}\right). \end{align} \]